All Episodes

 And it led, that was one of the many ingredients that led to the Republicans taking the House back for the first time in 40 years in the campaign of 1994.

-John Boehner has said, we're going to do everything we can to work with the President.
+John Boehner has said, we're going to do everything we can to work with the president.

 They can speak critically of the package.

-They can speak critically of the legislation, but there is a gag order on any criticism of President Obama.
+But there is a gag order on any criticism of President Obama.

 I cannot say that this is 125% fact.